Thursday 23rd April 2020

-Threw myself and J a picnic on the lawn outside, after having taken the recycling out and noticing the surrounds -the weather nigh on perfect: cool, clear, sunny.
+Threw myself and J a picnic on the lawn outside, after having taken the recycling out and noticing the surrounds -the weather nigh on perfect: cool, clear, golden.
 All the new leaves brilliantly green, creating wavering glades and dells.

 However when we ventured out carrying everything unfeasibly, they were watering the lawns, as if nefariously seen my planning.
 In the end we managed to bag a spot in the corner -ours a rare gated estate, normally banned in London.
 Then settling down for crudités (which to us non-French mortals means raw veg and dips), followed by a spell lying in the sun, pillowed and reading.
 Armchair travelling: India and Russia.

 All was light and blue skies, and nary a care in the world.
 A lot of the residents were doing the same, each in small huddles respectfully distant, occupying every patch of grass and nurturing an almost smug relaxation.

 I’m being furloughed, but on full pay, and due to how crowded the museum gets we’re looking at June, possibly as late as October.
 A long wait though really can’t complain with so many people out there without the option, nor income.
 I’m free to find another job for the time being, for my new dependents.

 It all coming back.
 The outside world, battling beyond the gates.

 There’s a controversial new meme going round following another Redditt viral vid.
 A bunch of women castigating a respectful, patient cop for closing a park playground in the US, till he subsequently arrests one of them (she’d offered up her hands), thus birthing a new martyr for the right.
 Likewise, it all runs in with the militant anti-vaxxers, some of whom are now protesting outside another policeman’s house following the similar arrest of a rebellious ‘playdate party’ organiser.